 Same-sex couples have been able to apply for adoption jointly in England and Wales since December 2005 if you are married, civil partners or living together in an enduring family relationship.
-It is unlawful for adoption agencies in England and Wales to discriminate on the basis of sexuality.
+It is unlawful for adoption agencies in England and Wales to discriminate on the basis of sexual orientation.

 You can also apply for adoption as a single woman or man.